-Placement and Advanced Standing in French, German and Spanish and Spanish are aimed at students with no prior instruction in those languages.
+Placement and Advanced Standing in French, German and Spanish

+The first semester beginning courses in French, German, and Spanish are aimed at students with no prior instruction in those languages.
 A student who has completed high school course work in a foreign language is encouraged to consult with foreign language faculty members to receive advanced placement in a course beyond 101.